kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(ii\) Ten knots in climb at speeds from 10 knots below takeoff safety speed to 10 knots above VY.

-\(d\) For Category B rotorcraft, the system error, excluding the airspeed instrument calibration error, may not exceed 3 percent or 5 knots, whichever is greater, in level flight at speeds above 80 percent of the climbout speed attained at 50 feet when complying with §29.63.
+\(d\) For Category B rotorcraft, the system error, excluding the airspeed instrument calibration error, may not exceed 3 percent or 5 knots, whichever is greater, in level flight at speeds above 80 percent of the climbout speed attained at 50 feet when complying with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.63   Takeoff: Category B.|§29.63]].

 \(e\) Each system must be arranged, so far as practicable, to prevent malfunction or serious error due to the entry of moisture, dirt, or other substances.